 When you start playing wearing the right clothes, and having the right equipment in your bag, can help you become a better player faster.
 So here are a few things to think about:

 Anything comfortable is fine.
 Shorts are not a good idea if you plan on doing a lot of sliding.
 Taking a change of clothing is a good idea for tournaments.
 Personally I find a change of socks is more important than anything else, especially when it rains !
 I like to wear a sweatband on my wrist when the weather is hot so I can wipe any sweat away off my throwing hand.
 A few people find that the knob of the bat hits their wrist as they swing the bat, if this gives you a problem a sweat band will also help protect your wrist.
+(It also means you are turning the bat over too soon in your swing - talk to your coach!).
 A small towel can be a good idea for a pitcher so they can dry the ball off in wet weather - but bear in mind that you can't leave it on the playing field so you will have to tuck it in your waist band.
 Towels are also useful for keeping bat handles dry in the wet.

 Batting gloves improve your grip on the bat and will also help if you find the bat stings when you hit the ball.
 If you can't get hold of batting gloves then golf or driving gloves are very similar.